coolbeans201/GreatTechBlogPosts/README.md

 [Developer Onboarding at Shopify](https://shopify.engineering/developer-onboarding-at-shopify) - Proper onboarding can make a world of difference for engineers, and it seems like Shopify has it down pat

-[Unlocking Real-time Predictions with Shopify's Machine Learning Platform](https://shopifyengineering.myshopify.com/blogs/engineering/shopifys-machine-learning-platform-real-time-predictions) - Very well-done explanation of how Merlin us being used at scale today
+[Unlocking Real-time Predictions with Shopify's Machine Learning Platform](https://shopifyengineering.myshopify.com/blogs/engineering/shopifys-machine-learning-platform-real-time-predictions) - Very well-done explanation of how Merlin is being used at scale today

+[What Being a Staff Developer Means at Shopify](https://shopify.engineering/what-being-a-staff-developer-means-at-shopify) - Being a staff developer is considered the ultimate rank, but what does it take to get there?
+This is a helpful guide to getting to that point.

 ### Sky Betting and Gambling